squinkylabs/SquinkyVCV/docs/compressor.md

 * **Compression Ratio**: how much compression, for inputs that are over the threshold.
 The higher the ratio, the more compression.
 Soft-knee gives a more gradual range between compressed and not compressed.

 * **Gain reduction meter**: Show how much the compressor is compressing.
-Each section of the meter represents two decibels, so if they are all lit there weill be at least 16 dB of compression.
+Each section of the meter represents two decibels, so if they are all lit there will be at least 16 dB of compression.

 * **Threshold**: Signals above the threshold will be compressed, below threshold they will not.
 So the lower the threshold, the more compression you will get.